Algebra over a field: Subalgebras and ideals

 If (3) were replaced with x · z is in L, then this would define a right ideal.
 A two-sided ideal is a subset that is both a left and a right ideal.
 The term ideal on its own is usually taken to mean a two-sided ideal.
 Of course when the algebra is commutative, then all of these notions of ideal are equivalent.
-Notice that conditions (1) and (2) together are equivalent to L being a linear subspace of A. It follows from condition (3) that every left or right ideal is a subalgebra.
+Conditions (1) and (2) together are equivalent to L being a linear subspace of A. It follows from condition (3) that every left or right ideal is a subalgebra.

-It is important to notice that this definition is different from the definition of an ideal of a ring, in that here we require the condition (2).
+This definition is different from the definition of an ideal of a ring, in that here we require the condition (2).
 Of course if the algebra is unital, then condition (3) implies condition (2).

 Extension of scalars

 If we have a field extension F/K, which is to say a bigger field F that contains K, then there is a natural way to construct an algebra over F from any algebra over K. It is the same construction one uses to make a vector space over a bigger field, namely the tensor product $V_F:=V \otimes_K F$.
 So if A is an algebra over K, then $A_F$ is an algebra over F.